 Croatia’s strongest supporter for Schengen membership is Finland, with whom it has forged a friendly relationship within the EU.
 In September 2018, Finnish Foreign Minister Timo Soini formally pledged Finland’s backing to Croatian Prime Minister Andrej Plenković once the technical requirements have been met.

-If a Schengen Croatia happens in 2020, then it’s very likely that the ETIAS system for Croatia could be implemented by 2021.
+If the countries entry into Schengen happens in 2020, then it’s very likely that the ETIAS system for Croatia could be implemented by the end of 2022.

 The Schengen ETIAS for Croatia